 The evaluation typically lasts about one hour.
 During that time, the therapist will observe your child, administer standardized tests and perform various activities to gauge your child’s response.

 In most cases, all you need is your child and insurance card.
 If your child is receiving therapy services from SoonerStart or the school district, you will also need a copy of the IFSP or IEP.
-For feeding evaluations, please bring a food your child prefers to eat along with a food he or she refuses to eat.
+For feeding evaluations, please bring a list of food your child prefers to eat along with food he or she refuses to eat.

 The frequency and duration of treatment is entirely dependent upon your child’s diagnosis and treatment needs.
 During the initial evaluation, your child’s therapist will discuss the treatment plan and duration of therapy.
 The evaluation will help the therapist set treatment goals and determine the length of time and frequency that may be needed to meet those goals.
 Periodically, the therapist will reevaluate your child to determine if the treatment plan needs to be changed.

 TherapyWorks’ goal is to match your child with the therapist who is best suited to meet his or her needs.
 After the evaluation, we can better determine which therapist that might be.
 So there will be times when a child will see one therapist for the evaluation and another for treatment.
 However, once we place your child on a therapist’s schedule, we do everything possible to ensure he or she will continue to see the same therapist.